MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **logical\_names**

 The Dataverse entity logical names to which matching results will be restricted, as a comma-delimited string.
-If not provided, all matching entities will be returned.
+If not provided, all matching entities are returned.

 ```
 {% searchindex query: request.params.query, logical_names: 'kbarticle,incident' %}